 2. Proper Cleansing

 This one might seem obvious, but it’s important to wash your face in the morning and evening and to do it right.
-Just splashing your face with water in the morning isn’t enough— you need a cleanser like to remove oil, dead skin, debris and acne-causing bacteria that transfers to your face from your hair and pillowcase while you sleep.
+Just splashing your face with water in the morning isn’t enough— you need a gentle cleanser like to remove oil, dead skin, debris and acne-causing bacteria that transfers to your face from your hair and pillowcase while you sleep.
 And always use lukewarm water; hot water can zap the moisture out of your skin and cause dryness.

 Give your skin a good cleanse in the evening, too--even if you aren’t wearing makeup.
 Aging pollution, pollen, and other environmental irritants build up on your face throughout the day.
 Cleanse your face when you get home instead of waiting for bedtime.
 You’re more likely to do your skincare routine before you’re tired.
 Plus, then you can relax for the evening!